Welcome to today's edition of the Rush 24-7 podcast.

 And Democrats are Democrats first at the end of the day.

-Um, but I continue to say to them, put forth your proposal in writing so that members can see it.
+But I continue to say to them, put forth your proposal in writing so that members can see it.

 My numbers remain firm.

-Now there's this big trick.
+Now, there's a big trick.

 There is a huge trick that is being planned in the Senate regarding abortion to try to satisfy Stupak and his guys.

-And I have to say, I have to say the Republicans have have discovered the trick and they're not going to fall for it.
+And I have to say, I have to say the Republicans have discovered the trick and they're not going to fall for it.

 The trick, and I'll explain this in greater detail when we come back, but the trick was to get Republicans to go along with stripping any federal funding for abortion in the Senate bill during reconciliation.